sachinpatel16/Barter_backend/User_Loyal.md

 ## 🔒 Security Considerations

 1. **Authentication**: All endpoints require JWT token authentication
-2. **Authorization**: Users can only access their own data, merchants can only manage their programs
+2. **Authorization**: Users can only access their own data, merchants can only manage their vouchers
-3. **Rate Limiting**: Visit tracking has built-in cooldown periods
+3. **Store-Specific**: Vouchers can only be used at the merchant who gave them
 4. **Data Validation**: All input data is validated and sanitized
-5. **Point Security**: Wallet operations are atomic and secure
-6. **Audit Trail**: All transactions are logged for security
+5. **Audit Trail**: All transactions are logged for security

 ## 📊 Integration Points

-### Wallet System Integration

-- Points are deducted from merchant wallet when giving rewards
-- User wallet receives points for point-type rewards
-- All transactions are tracked in WalletHistory
+### Simple Analytics

+- Basic visit tracking for merchants
+- Voucher usage statistics
+- Simple customer engagement metrics

-### Voucher System Integration
+### Voucher System

+- Store-specific vouchers only
+- Expiry management
+- Status tracking (active, used, expired, cancelled)

+## 🎯 Summary

-- Loyalty vouchers integrate with main voucher system
+This simplified voucher system provides:

+- **Basic visit tracking** for analytics
-- Vouchers can be redeemed at merchant locations
+- **Store-specific vouchers** that can only be used at the giving merchant
-- Expiry management is handled automatically

-### Notification System

-- Automatic notifications for reward generation
-- Email/SMS notifications for reward expiry
+- **Simple voucher management** (create, use, cancel, track)
+- **No complex loyalty programs** or auto-generation
-- Merchant notifications for program statistics
+- **Clean, focused functionality** for merchant-user interactions

+The system is designed to be simple, easy to use, and focused on the core need: merchants giving vouchers to users for their specific store.